compmem/smile/docs/install.rst

     > pip install .

-The final thing you need to install to gain access to all of SMILE's functionallity is PYO.
+The final thing you need to install to gain access to all of SMILE's functionality is PYO.
 PYO is used to play and record sound with SMILE.
 Download and install the windows version of PYO from their website.
 The link is provided below.